 What is the Difference Between a Copyright and a Patent?

 The common misconception is that a patent and a copyright are the same, but there are some slight differences between the two.
 A copyright protects the type of authorship.
 Examples, include books and paintings.
 However, a patent protects inventions.
 This could include the invention of glasses.
 Ideas are not copyrightable.
 But you can file a patent for an idea of a future invention.
-For more information about patents, please visit our page here.
+For more information about patents, please contact one of our attorneys.

 To better determine what rights you as a copyright owner may have, please contact hour attorneys at Heidari Law.
 Our skilled copyright attorneys will work to protect your copyright and make sure that all the requirements have been met in order for you to continue ownership over your intellectual property.
 There are several hurdles to jump through while obtaining a copyright, therefore it is important to follow through with all the steps correctly.
 A simple mistake from a non-experienced attorney could cost not only the ownership but future profits as well.